Egidijus Mockevičius

-Egidijus Mockevičius (born 1 September 1992) is a Lithuanian professional basketball player.
+Egidijus Mockevičius (born 1 September 1992) is a Lithuanian professional basketball player for the Hong Kong Eastern of the East Asia Super League (EASL).
 He played college basketball for the University of Evansville.

 Early life

 Before joining Evansville, Mockevičius played for Akademija Vilnius in Lithuania.
 There he played for two seasons, averaging 14.3 points and 7.6 rebounds while shooting a 71% from the floor in his last season.

 College career

 In his third year, Mockevičius averaged 12.5 points and 9.9 rebounds, accumulating a total of 20 double-doubles.
-He finished the season with a powerful 27 point and 12 rebound performance On 28 November 2015 Mockevičius grabbed a career-high 21 rebounds.
+He finished the season with a powerful 27 point and 12 rebound performance.
+On 28 November 2015 Mockevičius grabbed a career-high 21 rebounds.
 On 2 January 2016 he repeated this achievement.
 Following his fourth and final season, he was named defensive MVP of the conference and was included into the first-team All-MVC for a second straight season.
 In his fourth NCAA season, he averaged 15.7 points, 14 rebounds and 2.8 blocks per game.